 CashApp

-CashApp is a smartphone app, as its name would apply (available on the App Store and Play Store).
-Browsers like Chrome, Mozilla, Firefox, Opera, etc. can also access it.
+CashApp is primarily a smartphone app, available on the App Store and Play Store.
+It can also be accessed through browsers like Chrome, Mozilla, Firefox, Opera, and more.

 Apple Pay

-Apple Inc. launched Apple Pay, a mobile wallet and digital payment service.
-It works with all the Apple devices, such as iPhone, Mac, iPad, and Apple Watch.
+Apple Pay is a mobile wallet and digital payment service launched by Apple Inc. It is compatible with all Apple devices, such as iPhone, Mac, iPad, and Apple Watch.

-This payment option uses near-field communication (NFC) to substitute payment cards at contactless point-of-sale (POS) terminals.
+This payment method utilizes near-field communication (NFC) technology to replace payment cards at contactless point-of-sale (POS) terminals.

-Moreover, Apple Pay can be used for specific public transportation networks using credit and debit cards, such as TFL in London and SL in Stockholm, or with particular transit cards, including the Clipper in the San Francisco Bay Area and the Octopus Card in Hong Kong.
+Additionally, Apple Pay can be used on specific public transportation networks with credit and debit cards, such as TFL in London and SL in Stockholm, or with certain transit cards, including the Clipper card in the San Francisco Bay Area and the Octopus Card in Hong Kong.

 Google Pay

-Google Pay is a replacement for Android Pay and is used for items people buy in shops, on the web, and in apps.
-Popular brands such as Airbnb, Lyft, Instacart, Doordash, and others have already integrated Google Pay into their apps to make payment transactions seamless.
+Google Pay serves as a replacement for Android Pay, enabling payments for items purchased in stores, online, and through apps.
+Leading brands such as Airbnb, Lyft, Instacart, Doordash, and many others have integrated Google Pay into their platforms to ensure seamless transactions.

-Google Pay is a part of the Google Wallet app and operates in over 50 countries and regions.
+As part of the Google Wallet app, Google Pay operates in over 50 countries and regions.

 How Much Does It Cost to Build an App Like Zelle?